MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/configure-dynamic-emergency-calling.md

 ### Using the Microsoft Teams admin center

 1. In the left navigation, go to **Locations** > **Networks & locations**.
-2. Click the tab that represents the network identifier that you want to add, and then click **Add**.
+2. Click the tab that represents the network identifier that you want to add.
+For example, click , and then click **Add**.
 3. Complete the fields, add an emergency location, and then click **Apply**.

 ### Using PowerShell